SilverMountainSoftware/XML2JSON/README.md

 ## Note

-So, while there is just one "book" element and one "genre" element, because they are included in the elements.txt file, they are made in JSON arrays.
+So, while there is just one "book" element and one "genre" element, because they are included in the elements list, they are made into JSON arrays.
 This is helpful because Newtonsoft cannot use either XSD or JSON Schema files.